S3QUOYAH for Schools — tree growing from an open book

 The throughline

 The historical Sequoyah put literacy in ordinary people’s hands.
-S3QUOYAH for Schools does the same with the language of money — before someone else profits from a student not knowing it.
+S3QUOYAH for Schools does the same with the language of money — before someone else profits from financial illiteracy.

 S3QUOYAH for Schools emblem